rafflesintown/lvrep-rl-cloned/README.md

 # CDC 2023 implementation

-To replicate our implementation of Deep Koopman based control for the CDC 2023 paper, please use the Learn_Koopman_with_KlinearEig.py file in the train folder of that branch to train a new Koopman dynamics model.
-For evaluation, please use the og_eval_mpc.py file in the control folder of that branch.
-For general details of how to use this code, please refer to the following details from the original authors of this code: https://github.com/HaojieSHI98/DeepKoopmanWithControl.
+To replicate our implementation of Deep Koopman based control for the CDC 2023 paper, please use the Learn_Koopman_with_KlinearEig.py file in the train folder of this branch to train a new Koopman dynamics model.
+For evaluation, please use the og_eval_mpc.py file in the control folder of this branch.
+For general details of how to use the code in this branch, please refer to the following details from the original authors of this code: https://github.com/HaojieSHI98/DeepKoopmanWithControl.

 # DeepKoopmanWithControl
 Deep Koopman Operator with Control for Nonlinear Systems